 Do introvert and introvert relationships work?
 Of course, they do.
 There are a lot of perks in having a partner with the same frequency as you.

 However, these are the ideal situations that happen in an introvert-introvert relationship.
 While most of these happen and are realistically experienced, we must consider the varying traits of an individual.
-Introverts are not all the same in nature.
+Introverts are not all the same.

-If you’re still wondering if introvert-introvert relationships work, you need to try it for yourself!
+If you’re still wondering if introvert-introvert relationships work, you must try it yourself!